prakharrai1609/Competitive-coding-test-parser-for-sublime/README.md

 # ✔ Sublime test parser
 This is a test parser which can automatically parse the tests in from websites like codeforces, codechef, atcoder etc.
+- See how it looks while working in <a href="https://drive.google.com/file/d/1GuLy_1SHvGhsFKy8S0tFoD55BlII5AXH/view?usp=sharing">this</a> video.

 ## ✔ Why did I make sublime test parser?
 1. Most sublime users use a 3 column layout (source.cpp, input.txt, output.txt) file for competitive programming.